openshift-cs/okd.io/docs/wg_docs/okd-io.md

     Before you submit any changes to the site in a pull request please check there are no [spelling mistakes](./okd-io.md#spell-checking) or [broken links](./okd-io.md#links-within-mkdocs-generated-content), by running the build script and checking the output.

-    - if you are using the docker or podman command:
+    - if you are on Mac OS or Linux using the docker or podman command:

         ```shell
-        docker run -it --rm --name mkdocs-build -p 8000:8000 -v `pwd`:/site --entrypoint /site/build.sh mkdocs-build
+        docker run -it --rm --name mkdocs-build -p -v `pwd`:/site --entrypoint /site/build.sh mkdocs-build
         ```

+    - if you are on Windows using the docker command in Powershell:

+        ```powershell
+        docker run -it --rm --name mkdocs-build --volume "$(pwd):/site" --entrypoint /site/build.sh mkdocs-build
+        ```

+    - if you are on Windows using the docker command in CMD prompt:

+        ```cmd
+        docker run -it --rm --name mkdocs-build -v %cd%:/site --entrypoint /site/build.sh mkdocs-build
+        ```

-    - if you have npm:
+    - if you have npm on Linux or Mac OS:

         ```shell
         npm run docker-build
+        ```

+    - if you have npm on Windows:

+        ```shell
+        npm run win-docker-build
         ```

 === "Local mkdocs and python tooling installation"